ultimatile/Cytnx/docs/source/guide/contraction/network.rst

 ..
 Note::

-    Although Network does cache the optimal contraction order once it is found, the optimal order finding rountine will still be executed everytime we call the .setOrder(optimal= true), it is suggested that one store the optimal order and specify it manually in some situaitions to prevent the overhead of re-finding optimal order.
+    Although Network does cache the optimal contraction order once it is found, the optimal order finding routine will still be executed everytime we call the .setOrder(optimal= true), it is suggested that one store the optimal order and specify it manually in some situaitions to prevent the overhead of re-finding optimal order.

-We can also pass the string specifying our desired contraction order in the second arguement:
+We can also pass the string specifying our desired contraction order in the second argument:

 * In Python: